-107.30 A written or electronic record of the investigation and the assigned sanctions of the Conduct Resolution, if any, shall be prepared by the responsible official within five (5) working days of the conclusion of the investigation.
+107.30 A written or electronic record of the information gathering process and the assigned student conduct outcomes of the Incident Review Outcome, if any, shall be prepared by the responsible official within five (5) working days of the conclusion of the information gathering process.
 A copy of this record shall be given to the responding student and a copy maintained in the student's confidential file (see Section 109.00, "Maintenance of Disciplinary Records").
 This record shall include the following:

 - a.
-The specific conduct in question including a brief statement of the factual basis of the charges; the date, time, and place of the alleged incident; and the specific University policies or campus regulations allegedly violated; - b.
-A statement that the student has five (5) working days from the date of receipt of the letter to request an appeal to the appellate officer.
+The specific conduct in question including a brief statement of the factual basis of the alleged policy violations; the date, time, and place of the alleged incident; and the specific University policies or campus regulations allegedly violated; - b.
+A statement that the student has five (5) working days from the date of receipt of the letter to request an appeal to the appeal specialist.
 In cases of suspension or dismissal, the student may also request a formal hearing.